SandraT22/CapstoneProject/ghost-trippin/README.md

 <br>
 </details>

-## Project Research and activity log
+## Project Research and Planning Log
 ### 9/16/22
 <ul>
 <li>8:30am - 9am create github and create Readme to log activity.
 Start readme and brain storm what I need to do(mvp goals, what research I need to do)